Get Ready to Climb at Smith Rock

 • The park is open year-round

-The Redpoint Climbers Supply is the local climbing shop in Terrebonne.
-Mountain Supply and REI are in Bend
+The Redpoint Climbers Supply is our local climbing shop in Terrebonne.
+Coffee, Beer and Gear!

-The Redpoint Climbers supply not only is a gear shop but is a great place for a coffee or beer.
+The Redpoint Climbers supply not only is a great gear shop but is the best place for coffee, local beer, cider selection on tap and community connection.

-There is a full supermarket in Terrebonne – Oliver Lemon for groceries.
+There is a full supermarket and deli in Terrebonne – Oliver Lemon for groceries.

 Smith Rock State Park has a campground called